GDPR and Using the Salesforce Individual Object

 Individual Object

-In the Spring ‘18 Release, Salesforce implemented a standard object, named “Individual”, that became available in All Editions.
-This new object allows data privacy preferences to be tracked for any objects (including custom objects) on the Salesforce platform that contain personal information.
+A few years ago, Salesforce implemented a standard object, named “Individual,” that became available in All Editions.
+This object allows data privacy preferences to be tracked for any objects (including custom objects) on the Salesforce platform that contain personal information.
 Think of this object as a way to save an individual’s data privacy preferences that can be used when communicating with Leads, Contacts, and Person Accounts.
 By using this object, Salesforce is helping us to honor customers’ wishes.
 You can track and store preferences for:

 • Collecting, storing, and sharing their personal data